-The W-2 form is a United States federal wage and tax statement that an employer must give to each employee and, also send to the Internal Revenue Service (IRS) every year.
+The W-2 form is a United States federal wage and tax statement that an employer must give to each employee and also send to the Social Security Administration every year.
 As a City Government Employee, your W-2 Wage and Tax Statement itemizes your total annual wages and the amount of taxes withheld from your paycheck.

 Your taxpayer identification is your social security number (SSN).
 The IRS uses SSNs to verify the data it receives from the City against the amounts shown on employees' tax returns.
 The Social Security Administration uses SSNs to record employee earnings for future social security and Medicare benefits.

 If your SSN is incorrect, present your social security card to your Personnel Office immediately.
 The Personnel Office will forward a copy of your social security card to OPA along with a W-2 Duplicate Request form or a W-2 Correction Request Form.
 OPA will verify your information with the Social Security Administration and then issue a corrected W-2.